mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 There was a knock at the door. _Is it that Tiggu again come to tell me I was rude?_

 I quietly snuck toward the door and opened it a crack, careful not to show my bare lower-half. _Jathi?
-What could he possibly want?_ But before I could say anything he unleashed a flurry of words.
+What could he possibly want?_ But before I could insert a question he frantically spoke.

 "Liffa, so glad to see you," he said, catching his breath.
 "Is she here?"